HMS Speedy (1782): Speedy and Gamo

-Speedy was cruising off Barcelona at dawn on 6 May 1801 when she sighted a large enemy frigate.
-The frigate, a xebec-rigged vessel named El Gamo, carrying 319 men, was armed with 8- and 12-pounder guns and 24-pounder carronades.
+Speedy was cruising off Barcelona at dawn on 6 May 1801 when she sighted a large Spanish Navy warship, which turned out to be the xebec-frigate El Gamo, carrying 319 men and armed with 8- and 12-pounder guns and 24-pounder carronades.
 This amounted to a total broadside of 190 pounds, more than seven times that of Speedy.
 Furthermore, Cochrane had only 54 men on board; the rest were serving as prize crews.
 Instead of evading the frigate, Cochrane closed on her, and at 9:30 a.m.
 Gamo fired a gun and hoisted Spanish colours.
 In return Cochrane hoisted American colours.
 The Spanish hesitated, allowing Cochrane to get closer, hoist British colours, and evade the first broadside.
 Gamo fired another, which Cochrane again evaded, holding fire until Speedy ran alongside and locked her yards in Gamo's rigging.
 Gamo attempted to fire upon her smaller opponent, but her guns were mounted too high and could not be depressed sufficiently, causing their shot to pass through Speedy's sails and rigging.
 Cochrane on the other hand had mounted the front of his guns on blocks so they could fire upward through Gamo's sides.
 Cochrane then opened fire with his 4-pounders double- and treble-shotted, their shots passing up through the sides and decks; the first broadside killed the Spanish captain and boatswain.